I am an employee. How do I make Plan 1 student loan repayments?

 Example 1: Jann, new starter employee

-Jann, originally from Scotland, left university in the summer of 2019 and got a job straight away.
+Jann, from Northern Ireland, left university in the summer of 2022 and got a job straight away.
 He had no P45 so his employer asked for information to complete the new starter checklist.

-Although Jann has a Plan 1 income-contingent student loan, he didn’t leave his course before last 6 April, so his employer was not required to start deducting loan repayments even if Jann was earning over the repayment threshold.
+Although Jann has a Plan 1 income-contingent student loan, he didn’t leave his course before last 6 April, so his employer was not required to start deducting loan repayments in the 2022/23 tax year even if Jann was earning over the repayment threshold.